-Lake Kerkini and Macedonia - Balkan birds and spring wildlife
+Lake Kerkini and North Macedonia - Balkan birds and spring wildlife

 Breeding birds, butterflies, wild flowers and abundant wildlife in this little-known and unspoiled corner of the Balkans.

-Macedonia is a small country, the same size as Belgium, in the heart of the Balkans.
+North Macedonia is a small country, the same size as Belgium, in the heart of the Balkans.
 Its varied landscapes and position at the crossroads of the Balkans combine with traditional rural life to create the right ingredients for abundant and diverse wildlife.
 Almost one third of the country is still covered with traditionally sheep grazed steppe.
 The landscapes themselves are reason enough to visit, but we will also enjoy any and everything that moves or blooms!
 The country boasts over 200 species of butterflies, a staggering diversity for a country of this size.
 A great range of birds are another obvious focus, with a particularly wide range of raptors as well as many south-eastern specialities while wild flowers and reptiles abound and promise plenty of Balkan endemics.